trilobyte-berlin/jsdoc-plantuml/README.md

 This plugin allows using the plantuml syntax with "@startuml ... @enduml" to use inside your normal JSDoc source code comments.
-This plugins parses them and either writes it into seperate failes for external processing/displaying in ticket systems/... or generates image files to include in your generated documentation.
+This plugins parses them and either writes it into seperate files for external processing/displaying in ticket systems/... or generates image files to include in your generated documentation.

-Extracting the plantuml source into extra files works without extra dependnecies, Creating image files need a installation of the "node-plantuml" package as well as the "graphviz" tool to actually generate some of the image formats.
+Extracting the plantuml source into extra files works without extra dependencies, Creating image files need a installation of the "node-plantuml" package as well as the "graphviz" tool to actually generate some of the image formats.
 For further documentation check https://www.npmjs.com/package/node-plantuml.